 - 3.6.1 Year 3 undergraduates: It is important that partnerships seek to place year 3 undergraduate students.
 Where year 3 undergraduates are unable to gain school experience, this will have subsequent consequences on the timetable of year 4 undergraduates in order to meet the requirements.
 It also breaks the integrated theory/practice link which is integral to student teachers' learning (See 3.3). - 3.7 Alternative Placement Activities for at most 45% Non-Face-to-Face Teaching: Non-face-to-face teaching, which can comprise at most 45% of placement time where direct classroom experience is not available, will involve online learning and peer micro-teaching.
 This provides learning flexibility within the planning of student placements, reducing the amount of direct classroom experience required.
 The Scottish Council of Deans of Education has collaborated with GTC Scotland to create a national glow-hosted initial teacher education resource.
-As HEIs seek to supplement their curriculum planning in the pursuit of a continued high-quality student experience, this resource, contributed to by all eleven Scottish teacher education HEIs, offers support with curriculum planning with alternative placement activities. - 3.8 Asymptomatic Testing Arrangements for Student Teachers: The Essential Worker Portal has been updated so that staff who work in education in Scotland can access a COVID test if they do not have symptoms.
-This Portal is now live and is to be used by student teachers who wish to access a PCR test when they do not have symptoms. - 3.8.1 A test can be booked by individuals via 'Get a Free NHS test' to check if they have coronavirus: www.gov.uk/get-coronavirus-test There will be no need for employers to upload names and student teachers will not require an invite code to book a test.
-When booking a test, student teachers should follow the instructions, below (See 3.8.2).
+As HEIs seek to supplement their curriculum planning in the pursuit of a continued high-quality student experience, this resource, contributed to by all eleven Scottish teacher education HEIs, offers support with curriculum planning with alternative placement activities. - 3.8 Asymptomatic Testing Arrangements for Student Teachers (Updated 14 April 2021): The Scottish Government, in partnership with local authorities and schools, has put in place a testing programme for people without the symptoms of coronavirus as part of the package of coronavirus risk reduction mitigations in education and childcare settings.
+Its aim is to contribute to the reduction of coronavirus-related risks in schools and childcare and, in doing so, to enhance the confidence of our school communities.
+It will do this by helping to identify asymptomatic individuals in school and childcare environments at the earliest possible opportunity and asking them and their close contacts to self-isolate; thus, minimising the likelihood of them passing on the virus. - 3.8.1 All staff who are in school settings regularly and are essential to the delivery of learning and childcare are eligible for testing within the school testing programme.
+This includes student teachers who will be offered Lateral Flow Device (LFD) test kits on a twice weekly basis. - 3.8.2 Alternatively, the Essential Worker Portal has been updated so that staff who work in education in Scotland can access a COVID test if they do not have symptoms.
+This Portal is now live and can be used by student teachers who wish to access a PCR test when they do not have symptoms.